dikeboy/dhaspject/README.md

     }

-##javafiles and kotlinfiles all empty will aop all module
+## javafiles and kotlinfiles all empty will compile  all the file of current module,one of this empty will comile only select

 app module(main module): build.gradle